 He truly expected that, in their adventures, John would learn something, would have gleaned some kind of insight from the detective as to home security, but here he was, staring at that little flickering screen as John fumbled around the kitchen as he fixed his tea at 5:45 exactly, on the dot, precise, as John always did.
 He was, if anything, consistent and Sherlock was, if anything, as anal-retentive about surveillance as ever before.

 It was a childish move; that was for sure.
 The sour look on Mycroft's face had not been unnoticed, as Mycroft well knew it would be.
 He knew his brother and therefore he knew the precise reason why he was being asked for such a silly favour.
-And so, with the words I'll see what I can do, but my power has its limits, I'm just a humble civil servant after all, Sherlock knew his brother acquiesced.
-He had known when he had dialled Mycroft's number and he had known when Mycroft met him in whatever broken down building they were in that Mycroft would say yes to him.
+And so, with the words I'll see what I can do, Sherlock knew his brother acquiesced.
+He had known when he had dialled Mycroft's number and he had known when they met in whatever broken down building of his brother's choosing that Mycroft would say yes to him.

 And so, every night, he chastised John's poor detective skills and every night he watched what John considered to be humdrum activities with the greatest fascination.
 And every night he thinks of one of their last nights together before Moriarty threatened to have John shot in front of him and Sherlock plummeted off that rooftop and began his three year exile.